greatscottgadgets/facedancer/README.md

 ## Where are my scripts?

-In preparation for the 3.0 release of FaceDancer, scripts in the "old" style have been moved to `legacy-applets`.
+In preparation for the 3.0 release of Facedancer, scripts in the "old" style have been moved to `legacy-applets`.
 Their functionality should be unchanged.

-These will continue working even after the 3.0 merge; as `facedancer.compat` will continue to support the old scripts and their syntax.

-## What is a FaceDancer?
+## What is a Facedancer?

-FaceDancer boards are simple hardware devices that act as "remote-controlled" USB controllers.
+Facedancer boards are simple hardware devices that act as "remote-controlled" USB controllers.
 With the proper software, you can use these boards to quickly and easily emulate USB devices-- and to fuzz USB host controllers!